endura-earth/docs/content/index.md

 Sustainability with Endura

 #description
-Endura is your digital exchange for private company Environmental, Social, and Governance (ESG) data in Africa
+Endura is your digital exchange for private company Environmental, Social, and Governance (ESG) data in Africa.
 ::